 Coastal blue carbon ecosystems provide climate regulatory services through their carbon removal and storage (Section 5.3.3).
 The current rates of loss of blue carbon ecosystems, partly due to climate change (Section 5.3) results in release of their stored CO2 to the atmosphere (Section 5.5.1.2.2).
-However, increases in carbon sequestration are also possible; for example, temperature-driven displacement of salt marsh plants by mangrove trees may increase carbon uptake in coastal wetlands (Megonigal et al. 2016).
-Different rates of SLR may have opposite effects, with potential increases in net carbon uptake for slowly rising sea levels (assuming inland habitat migration is possible), but net carbon release for more rapid SLR (Figure 5.19).
-Such contrasting feedbacks between scenarios arise from the different responses of plant biomass, sediment accretion and inundation that control the overall response of vegetated coastal ecosystems to rising sea level (Gonneea et al. 2019).
-Thus, under high emission scenarios, SLR and warming are expected to reduce carbon sequestration by vegetated coastal ecosystems (medium confidence); however, under conditions of slow SLR, there may be net increase in carbon uptake by some coastal wetlands (medium confidence).
+However, increases in carbon sequestration are also possible; for example, temperature-driven displacement of saltmarsh plants by mangrove trees may increase carbon uptake in coastal wetlands (Megonigal et al., 2016).
+Different rates of sea level rise may have opposite effects, with potential increases in net carbon uptake for slowly rising sea levels (assuming inland habitat migration is possible), but net carbon release for more rapid sea level rise (Figure 5.19).
+Such contrasting feedbacks between scenarios arise from the different responses of plant biomass, sediment accretion and inundation that control the overall response of vegetated coastal ecosystems to rising sea level (Gonneea et al., 2019).
+Thus, under high emission scenarios, sea level rise and warming are expected to reduce carbon sequestration by vegetated coastal ecosystems (medium confidence); however, under conditions of slow sea level rise, there may be net increase in carbon uptake by some coastal wetlands (medium confidence).